Bamboo IdentificationHome

 Multilingual Multiscript Plant Names Database MMPND

 Introduced from S Shaanxi in 1979, and initially grown under the name Daba Shan No. 2, it flowered in 1988--1990.
-Lacking in distinctive vegetative characters, but it develops prominent ruby-red tips to leaf sheaths, shoots, and internodes.
-It has been misidentified as F. dracocephala in the west.
+Lacking in distinctive vegetative characters, but it often develops prominent ruby-red to dark purple tips to leaf sheaths, shoots, and internodes, especially in the sun.
+It has widely been misidentified as F. dracocephala.

 see origin in Google Earth From the Daba Shan Ranges that separate S Shaanxi and NE Sichuan, in 1979.